dshumphr/tad/README.md

 Tad is a VS Code extension that leverages AI to assist with code editing.
 It uses Claude Sonnet to provide intelligent code suggestions and transformations directly within your editor.

+## How It Works

+Tad reads the `AI.md` file in your workspace root to understand your project context and preferences.
+This file acts as a guide for the AI, allowing you to customize its behavior and provide project-specific information.

+Experiment with different content in your `AI.md` file to fine-tune Tad's performance and tailor it to your specific needs.

 ## Features

 - AI-powered code rewriting